nogibjj/mts79-week1/README.md

 ## Contents

-- **.devcontainer/**: Configuration for a consistent development environment.
+- **.devcontainer**: Configuration for a consistent development environment.
 - **Makefile**: Automation of common tasks and commands.
-- **.github/**: GitHub Actions for continuous integration and deployment.
+- **.github**: GitHub Actions for continuous integration and deployment.
 - **requirements.txt**: List of dependencies required for the project.

 ## Getting Started